ozarchie/HomeHydroEC/README.md

 ![Schematic](https://cloud.githubusercontent.com/assets/6479143/21031359/c254f52c-bdee-11e6-8f4b-8af198f6637a.png)

 Testing and documentation is underway.
+Documentation is included in the code.

 The Kcell of the probe is calculated using standard formula and measurements of the AC probe.
-EC Measurements agree well with standard Chinese TDC&EC meters.
+EC Measurements agree well with Chinese TDC&EC meters.

-Documentation is included in the code.
+## Original Work

 Original ideas and program published by -: